ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 ### Syntax

 Parsing starts by looking for a "Known-Length Message" or an "Indeterminate-Length Message".
-One or the other is distinguished by the different Framing Indicator.
+One or the other is distinguished by reading the Framing Indicator.

 The remainder of the message is parsed by reading fields, then the content, by a method depending on if the message is known-length or indeterminate-length.
 If there are additional parts, they begin immediately after the end of a Content.